 You can open a demat account with any broker.
 It doesn’t matter much.
 But still, if you need the best experience, free order delivery and digital experience, you should consider opening a Zerodha demat account.

 Yes.
 Having a demat account doesn’t cost you anything – apart from nominal account opening and annual maintenance charges, generally below INR 500/-.
 If you compare it with the potential of wealth creation, it is nothing.

-How can I open a demat account in India?
+- How can I open a demat account?

 You can open a demat account by contacting a depository participant or a registered broker.
 They’ll guide you through the process and get you started.

 - What is the minimum balance for a demat account?

 You don’t need a balance in demat account.
 You can have zero stocks in your account, too.
 Your bank account will be linked to your demat account and you can keep depositing/withdrawing money as per your requirement.